espidev/ProtectionStones/README.md

     # Define your protection block below
     # Use block type from here: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html
+    # --------------------------------------------------------------------------------------------------
+    # If you want to use player heads, you can use "PLAYER_HEAD:player_name" (ex.
+"PLAYER_HEAD:Notch")
+    # To use custom player heads, you need the base64 value of the head.
+On minecraft-heads.com, you will find this value in the Other section under "Value:".
+    # To use UUIDs for player heads, go to https://sessionserver.mojang.com/session/minecraft/profile/PUT-UUID-HERE and copy the value from the "value" field not including quotes.
+    # When you have the value, you can set the type to "PLAYER_HEAD:value"
     type = "EMERALD_ORE"

     # Another way to refer to the protection stone